planetaska/ghostblade/README.md

 🧌 - Patrol guard
 🗝️ - Key
 🚪 - Door
+🪝 - Hook
-🪝 - Hook point
+⚓️ - Hook point
+🪓 - Axe
-🪵 - Bridge
+🪵 - Woodlog for building Canoe 🛶
 ```

 ## Development
 The game is written in Rust and uses simple text files for map layouts.

 Each map is defined in a `.txt` file in the `maps/` directory.

 ### Map Format
 ```